annawees/annawees.github.io/_posts/2017-01-25-okonomiyaki.markdown

 step7: In four small poritions, add the napa cabbage.
 Make sure the entire portion is mixed in before adding the next.

 image8: <img src="/images/okonomiyaki8.jpeg"/>
 step8: Coat the bottom of the skillet with the sesame oil and place on medium high heat.
-Once the oil is hot, add the batter <i> (you'll have enough batter to make 2-3 okonomiyakis) </i> and cook until the bottom is crispy and releases easily when touched by a spatula.
+Once the oil is hot, add the batter (you'll have enough batter to make 2-3 okonomiyakis) and cook until the bottom is crispy and releases easily when touched by a spatula.

 image9: <img src="/images/okonomiyaki9.jpeg"/>
 step9: Cut the bacon to fit the top of the okonomiyaki, and lay the bacon slices on top.
-Use s spatuala to flip the okonomiyaki over and reduce the heat to medium until the bacon is crispy and the pancake has cooked all the way through. <p> Continue making okonomiyakis with any remaining batter. </p>
+Use s spatuala to flip the okonomiyaki over and reduce the heat to medium until the bacon is crispy and the pancake has cooked all the way through.
+Continue making okonomiyakis with any remaining batter.

 image10: <img src="/images/okonomiyaki10.jpeg"/>
 step10: Plate the okonomiyaki.
 Drizzle the mayo and okonomi sauce on top.
 Sprinkle the bonito flakes and sliced scallions on top.